paul-krug/pytorch-tcn/README.md

 - `lookahead`: If not 0, causal TCNs will use a lookahead on future time frames to increase the modelling accuracy.
 The lookahead parameter specifies the number of future time steps that will be processed influence the prediction for a specific time step.
 Default is 0.
 Will be ignored for non-causal networks which already have the maximum lookahead possible.
 - `output_projection`: If not None, the output of the TCN will be projected to the specified dimension via a 1x1 convolution.
 This may be useful if the output of the TCN is supposed to be of a different dimension than the input or if the last activation should be linear.
 If None, no projection will be performed.
 The default is 'None'.
 - `output_activation`: If not None, the output of the TCN will be passed through the specified activation function.
 This maybe useful to etablish a classification head via softmax etc. If None, no activation will be performed.
 The default is 'None'.
+- `force_residual_conv`: If 'True', the optional 1x1 Convolution will always be calculated on the residual of each TCN block, even if the amount of input and output channels of the TCN block are identical.

 ## Streaming Inference